Rhys Hoskins: 2017

 On August 28, in his 19th career game, Hoskins recorded his 25th RBI in the second-fewest games since the statistic began being used in 1920. (in 1925, the Chicago Cubs' Mandy Brooks did so in 17 games.)
-In the same game, he hit a double and became the third rookie in franchise history to have extra-base hits in six consecutive games, joining Pinky Whitney of the 1928 team and Dick Allen of the 1964 team.
+In the same game, he hit a double and became the third rookie in franchise history to have extra-base hits in six consecutive games, joining Pinky Whitney in 1928 and Dick Allen in 1964.
 His 11 home runs in August were the most by a rookie in a month in Phillies history.
 Hoskins's record-breaking streak continued on September 2, when he became the fastest player to hit 12 home runs, doing so in only 24 games.
 Hoskins was named the NL Rookie of the Month in August.

 Of his first 26 major league games, Hoskins played 20 in left field, even though he had played in the outfield only as a freshman during college and in only three minor league games.
 On September 12, Hoskins hit his 15th and 16th home runs, in 32 games.
 On September 13, he hit his 17th home run, in 33 games.
 He was the fastest player in history, in terms of games played, to hit his ninth through 17th career home runs.

-On September 14, Hoskins hit his 18th home run, in 34 games with 118 at-bats over 145 plate appearances.
+On September 14, Hoskins hit his 18th home run, in 34 games with 118 at bats over 145 plate appearances.

 He was the fastest player to reach that many home runs in terms of games played in major league history.
 Five days later, he had four RBIs, for a total of 43 in his first 39 games, which was second only to Albert Pujols, who had 44 RBIs in his first 39 games; Joe DiMaggio had 42.
 He then hit his 45th RBI in his 41st game; the fastest player in MLB history to have 45 career RBIs (ahead of DiMaggio (43 games) and Ted Williams (44 games)).

-To be considered a rookie in 2018, Hoskins would have had to have no more than 130 at-bats (or no more than 50 innings for a pitcher) in 2017.
-He had his 131st at-bat on September 18, which officially made 2017 his rookie year.
+To be considered a rookie in 2018, Hoskins would have had to have no more than 130 at bats (or no more than 50 innings for a pitcher) in 2017.
+He had his 131st at bat on September 18, which officially made 2017 his rookie year.